Occupational Safety at UW Oshkosh

 - Keep the load close to your body.

-- Move your feet to turn and never twist your body while lifting.
+- Move your feet to turn and never twist at the waist while lifting.

 - Think about your foot position when lifting an object to ensure your feet are safe if the load falls.